gchehab/Apple_iBooks/README.md

 - [ ] Create installation instructions
 - [ ] Create safeguards against layout changes
 - [ ] Properly lock the Apple Books files during use
-- [ ] Add option to not uncompress ePub files (perhaps it is not supported)
+- [ ] Add option to not uncompress ePub files (have to investigate its support)?
-- [ ] Add option to not create copy of all ebooks (depends on compressed epub)
+- [ ] Add option to not create copy of all ebooks (depends on compressed epub)?
 - [ ] Implement backup option
 - [ ] Create undo, backup restore
 - [ ] Allow interrupt during sync
 - [X] ~Remove empty collections and series from ibooks (hard to figure the ones created from calibre)~
-- [ ] Series book grouping is not always working properly
+- [ ] Review series book grouping (disabled for now), as it seems to use storeID, iBooks thinks that all grouped books were bought from apple store and has issues deleting them.
+Besides, it does not seem to be working consistently
 - [ ] Figure out how to treat series entries added by BKAgent to series collections
+- [ ] Add paypal information on the plugin and its document should anyone find it usefull

 ## Help the developer